chalkandcheese/astrochart.xyz/README.md

 See `.github/workflows/heroku.yml` (and its staging variant) for how deployment is automated.
 Any merges into `develop` will deploy to staging, `master` deploys to production.
 These workflows **will not work** if you fork this repository, since they depend on my heroku key being available;
-but you should be able to re-use them by substituting `freenatalchart-` in both files with your own app name (run `heroku authorizations:create` to generate an API token that you can put in your GH secrets, too.)
+but you should be able to re-use them by substituting `astrochart-` in both files with your own app name (run `heroku authorizations:create` to generate an API token that you can put in your GH secrets, too.)

 (More info at [heroku's guide to docker deployments](https://devcenter.heroku.com/articles/container-registry-and-runtime))